shamangary/DeepCD/README.md

 ```
 Testing stage
 -
-+ A hard threshold will be appied on the complementary descriptor before the Hamming distance calculation.
++ A **hard threshold** will be appied on the complementary descriptor before the Hamming distance calculation.

-+ DDM layer is not involved in the testing stage since we only need the trained model from the triplet structure.
++ **DDM layer is not involved in the testing stage** since we only need the trained model from the triplet structure.

++ **Product late fusion** is computed before the final ranking.

 Brown dataset results
 -